ngbolin/Jap2Eng/README.md

 1. batch_size: 32
 2. word_embeddings: 512
 3. dim_feedforward: 2048
-4. nhead: 6
+4. nhead: 8
 5. num_encoder_layer: 6
 6. num_decoder_layer: 6
 7. dropout_rate: 0.1
 8. learning_rate: 3e-4
+9. num_trials: 5

 --------------------------------------------------------------------------------------------------------------------------------

 #### Transformer A(dvanced)
 In our second model, we pre-train our Transformer on a separate Japanese to English dataset For pre-training, we will use data from [JParaCrawl](https://www.kecl.ntt.co.jp/icl/lirg/jparacrawl/), the largest publicly available English-Japanese parallel corpus created by NTT.
 We create a function, ```preprocess.py``` to extract the first 2 million sentence-pairs, and allocate 99.9% of them for training (and 0.1% for dev).
-For this model, we have increased our embedding size to 768.
-Pre-training on a dataset that is different from the JESC should in theory allow our Transformer model to generalize better and faster.
-Apart from the embedding size, the layout for this model is similar to Transformer B.
+Pre-training on a dataset that is different from the JESC should in theory allow our Transformer model to generalize better and faster, and setting the parameter ```num_trials``` to 1 prevents the Pretrained Transformer from being overly fixated on the Pretraining dataset.
+Apart from the use of the Pretrained Transformer, the hyperparameters for TransformerA and TransformerB are largely similar.

+#### Hyperparameters for Pretrained Transformer
+1. batch_size: 16
+2. word_embeddings: 512
+3. dim_feedforward: 2048
+4. nhead: 6
+5. num_encoder_layer: 6
+6. num_decoder_layer: 6
+7. dropout_rate: 0.1
+8. learning_rate: 3e-4
+9. num_trials: 1

 #### Hyperparameters for the Transformer Model A(dvanced)
 1. batch_size: 32
-2. word_embeddings: 768
+2. word_embeddings: 512
-3. dim_feedforward: 3072
+3. dim_feedforward: 2048
 4. nhead: 6
 5. num_encoder_layer: 6
 6. num_decoder_layer: 6
 7. dropout_rate: 0.1
 8. learning_rate: 3e-4
+9. num_trials: 5

 --------------------------------------------------------------------------------------------------------------------------------